Spotty Showers Today. Passover Begins 7:19pm…

 Saturday:

-Sun and clouds, chilly.
+Partly sunny and seasonal.
 Highs in the mid 50s.

 Keep it here for a no nonsense, no hype forecast.